Thomasville Times-Enterprise

-The Thomasville Times-Enterprise is a five-day newspaper published in Thomasville, Georgia.
+The Thomasville Times-Enterprise is a semi-weekly newspaper published in Thomasville, Georgia.
 It is owned by Carpenter Media Group.
-CMG acquired the paper in 2024 from CHNI.
+CMG acquired the paper in 2024 from CNHI.

 A popular columnist for the paper was retired Georgia State Representative Theo Titus, who wrote over 1000 columns on nature, and other subjects, over a twenty-year span from 1986 to 2006.
 A book was published from an edited collection of his columns, under the title An Outdoor Heritage-stories from a South Georgia Life.